A knight without armor in a savage land...

 - Chess Motifs: Paladin's card and the design on his gun holster feature a white knight.

 - Chinese Laborer: Hey Boy, the porter at the Carlton Hotel.
+Occasionally he was replaced by his female counterpart, Hey Girl, who was much more erudite in English.

 - Dark Is Not Evil: Despite his nickname correctly conveying his Knight in Shining Armor personality, Paladin dresses in a black outfit that's more along the lines of what a villainous gunfighter would wear in a traditional Western.
 In fact, a flashback shows that it was originally worn by a gunfighter who Paladin mistakenly thought was a villain and killed him, and he wears the outfit as a form of atonement.

-- Genius Bruiser: While not particularly huge, Richard Boone is a good sized man, and Paladin's intelligence is a defining characteristic.
+- Genius Bruiser: While not particularly huge, Richard Boone is a good-sized man, and Paladin's intelligence is a defining characteristic.

-- Girl of the Week: The radio show of has Paladin returning from his adventures to a new Girl of the Week.
+- Girl of the Week: The radio show has Paladin returning from his adventures to a new Girl of the Week.
 Subverted in that he wasn't always successful in the attempt.

 - The Gunslinger: Typical of westerns, Paladin is classic type D.